spencertipping/phi/dev/dialects.md

 Some ways to solve it:

 ## 1. Replace `op` with `context` in `parse_continuation` and `postfix_modify`
+**NB:** This fails for two reasons.
+First, dialects should be strictly lexically scoped; the fact that you created a value as a Python object shouldn't mean that you have to address it with Python syntax in the middle of a Perl block.
+Second, unowned postfix operators need to be able to start complete parses, which becomes impossible if the dialect is threaded through the precedence indicator.

 Then the context would provide dialect information:

 ```